 Documents For Liberalised Remittance Scheme

-For Liberalised Remittance Scheme an individual must designate a branch of the authorised dealer who will be responsible for the transactions.
-Every individual must submit Form A2 for remittance under LRS along with a copy of the PAN.
+For LRS, an individual must designate a branch of the authorised dealer who will be responsible for the transactions.
+Every individual must submit Form A2 for remittance under the LRS, along with a copy of their PAN.
 Moreover, the individual must comply with Anti-Money Laundering guidelines.
-Lastly, the individual must complete their KYC Know Your Customer details.
+Lastly, the individual must complete their Know Your Customer (KYC) details.

 The LRS remittance limit is USD 2,50,000 for every financial year.
-Thus, an individual can remit multiple times during the financial year.
+An individual can remit multiple times during the financial year.
 However, the total amount of all such transactions must be less than USD 2,50,000.

 - What is the Liberalised Remittance Scheme (LRS)?